 The AHET Trail Concept Plan identifies the proposed location of the trail, bridges, roadway crossings and related features.
 While the goal is to keep as much of the trail off-road as possible, there are areas where the proposed trail route is located on existing roads.
 Trailheads and key destinations are also identified.

-Section 1: City of Albany to East Greenbush
+Town of East Greenbush

 Click a benefit below to learn more.